jr3cermak/particle/localtoolchain/wolfiot/README.md

 See: wolfiot/inc/wolfssl/wolfcrypt/settings.h

-Without debugging, the current size is approximately 90k.
+Without debugging, the current size is approximately 105k.

-### NO_INLINE

-NO_INLINE adds about 2k to the firmware size.

 ### WOLFSSL_PARTICLE_ARM

 This is now the generic define that allows wolfssl to build.
 We were using a similar define WOLFSSL_IAR_ARM that did more of the right things.

+### HAVE_TLS_EXTENSIONS

+Required for SNI.
+This will add about 496 bytes to the firmware size.

+### HAVE_SNI

+Required to communicate with AWS API Gateway.
+This will add about 352 bytes to the firmware size.

+### HAVE_ECC

+Required to communicate with the AWS API Gateway.
+This will add about 14k to the firmware size.

+### NO_INLINE

+NO_INLINE adds about 2k to the firmware size.

 ### DEBUG_WOLFSSL